 It is a good habit to create your to-do list the night before and have your MIT’s all planned for the next day.
 Think of tasks that are time-sensitive, important, or help you create the life you want to lead.

 Firstly, make your tasks easy tasks by breaking them down.

 You can bet you are going to put off a HUGE task ( like “write my book”, or “clean out the garage”).
 You’re only human after all.
 By breaking down the big tasks into small actionable tasks you are much more likely to get them done.
 For example with cleaning out the garage.
-Maybe the first step is to collected boxes so you can sort out items to donate, keep or trash.
+Maybe the first step is to collect boxes so you can sort out items to donate, keep, or trash.
 Then you may decide the next task is to sort out one shelf.

 The next part of this is to include easy tasks on your list and do them first as a morale booster.
 You can then head into the bigger tasks with more energy and determination.
-Easy tasks can be to make your bed, pre-prep dinner or any other small task that is productive.
+Easy tasks can be to make your bed, pre-prep dinner, or any other small task that is productive.

 6. Make Your Tasks Specific

 Add as much information to your list as you can.
-For example if you have to call the electrician…add his number to the list.
+For example, if you have to call the electrician…add his number to the list.
 This is a fantastic way to stop all those time-wasting searches…that can sometimes lead to distractions.